stewthestew/anime.rs/README.md

 chat gpt btw
+# Caution
+- This is made for my own personal use.
 # ANIME.rs
 A Simple Rust Animation Library for the Terminal ANIME.rs is a minimalistic terminal animation library written in Rust.
 It provides basic text-based animations for enhancing the user experience in terminal-based applications.